- Epilepsy is a chronic noncommunicable disorder of the brain that affects people of all ages.

 - The use of drugs and other methods to lower the body temperature of a feverish child can reduce the chance of febrile seizures.

 - Central nervous system infections are common causes of epilepsy in tropical areas, where many low- and middle-income countries are concentrated.

 - Elimination of parasites in these environments and education on how to avoid infections can be effective ways to reduce epilepsy worldwide, for example those cases due to neurocysticercosis.

 Epilepsy accounts for 0.75%, of the global burden of disease, a time-based measure that combines years of life lost due to premature mortality and time lived in less than full health.
 In 2012, epilepsy was responsible for approximately 20.6 million disability-adjusted life years (DALYs) lost.
 Epilepsy has significant economic implications in terms of health-¬care needs, premature death and lost work productivity.

-An study in India conducted in 1998 calculated that the cost per patient of epilepsy treatment was as high as 88.2% of the country’s per capita gross national product (GNP), and epilepsy-related costs, which included medical costs, travel, and lost work time, exceeded US$ 1.7 billion per year.
+An Indian study conducted in 1998 calculated that the cost per patient of epilepsy treatment was as high as 88.2% of the country’s per capita Gross National Product (GNP), and epilepsy-related costs, which included medical costs, travel, and lost work time, exceeded $2.6 billion/year (2013 USD).1